 Winter Wonderland is an unabashed children's fable, a winter solstice story (with influences more from old European legends than Christian or American versions of Christmas).
-It has a super-sweet story; many critics prefer darker stories or stories with more conflict, and others don't like being reminded of Christmas outside of the season, [605] so it caused some division.
+It has a super-sweet story; many critics prefer darker stories or stories with more conflict, and others don't like being reminded of Christmas outside of the season, [Plotkin 1999b] so it caused some division.

-This game is an unabashed puzzle fest, the last IFComp winner to contain not one but two or more traditional mazes (ones that can't be solved quickly by some neat trick, like Photopia's [97] or $Lost\ Pig$ 's [398]).
+This game is a straight-up puzzle fest, the last IFComp winner to contain not one but two or more traditional mazes (ones that can't be solved quickly by some neat trick, like Photopia's [Cadre 1998] or Lost Pig's [Jota 2007b]).
 It also includes a light source puzzle.
 It is a game fairly far removed from modern sensibilities.
 I love it.

-For a Change [680] is probably the most familiar game to modern readers.
-This game used surreal imagery and a bizarre twisting of the English language to create its own 'language puzzle', like The Edifice [741] or The Plant, [659] but now incorporated into the game.
+For a Change^[D. Schmidt 1999] is probably the most familiar game to modern readers.
+This game used surreal imagery and a bizarre twisting of the English language to create its own 'language puzzle', like The Edifice^[Lucian P. Smith 1997] or The Plant, ^[M. J. Roberts 1998] but now incorporated into the game.
 You begin with a pebble 'insinuated into your hand'.
 Examining yourself yields 'You are faded and silent'.
-One of the most memorables characters (or objects?) is the 'toolman' which is 'inscribed on the brown grass'.
+One of the most memorable characters (or objects?) is the 'toolman' which is 'inscribed on the brown grass'.
 We learn that 'The toolman is bright and misty.
 Thoughts and uses hang from his shoulders like birds.'

 I believe this is one of the standard games released with Frotz on mobile, and it is an example of a game that works far, far better in text than in any other medium.
-Like Carroll's $Jabberwocky^{[113]}$ poem, it provides suggestions and possible images but nothing definite.
+Like Carroll's $Jabberwocky^{[Carroll\ 1924]}$ poem, it provides suggestions and possible images but nothing definite.
 This kind of surreal, impossible world would become much more prevalent over time, with authors like Alan de Niro and later Porpentine doing extensive work in this area.

-Six Stories is unique as a top 3 game.
+$Six\ Stories$ is unique as a top three game.
 It's one of those 'Critics hate this game for its one simple trick' games.
 That trick is voice acting, which is the heart of the experience.
-The idea of Six Stories[326] is that you have a brief intro, then sit in a room with six characters.
+The idea of $Six\ Stories^{[Guy\ 1999]}$ is that you have a brief intro, then sit in a room with six characters.
 Each character has a short story or fairy tale to tell you.
 This is revealed in a pageful of text which is simultaneously voice acted, using HTML TADS.

-Ian Finley had two avant garde games in this competition: Exhibition[245] and Life on Beal Street.
-[247] (Finley was still in high school at this point [545]).
-Exhibition is a completely static game, more like a portrait from The IF Art Show than anything else.
-It was the 90's equivalent of 500 Apocalypses [852] In this game, you are at a museum with several rooms.
+Ian Finley had two avant garde games in this competition: $Exhibition^{[Finley 1999a]}$ and $Life~on~Beal~Street^{[Finley 1999b]}$ (Finley was still in high school at this point $[O^{'Brian 2000]}$).
+Exhibition~ is a completely static game, more like a portrait from The IF Art Show than anything else.
+It was the 90's equivalent of 500~Apocalypses.
+[P. Williams 2016] In this game, you are at a museum with several rooms.
 Each room has one or more paintings.
 Examining the paintings reveals your thoughts.
 There are several protagonists you can switch between.